-1The fee of the Delegates includes: Attendance at the conference, Conference bag, Proceedings in cd, Coffee, Lunches.
+1The fee of the Delegates includes: Attendance at the conference, Conference bag, Coffee, Lunches.
 2Day registration fee includes: Attendance at that day's Conference sessions, Conference bag, Coffee, Lunch.

 3The Fee of the Accompanying persons includes: Conference bag, Lunches, Participation to the social Program of the conference.

 Before 30 April

 Half–day excursion (27 May)

 Half day excursion (27 May 2015) to Bibliothèque nationale de France (BnF)

 The Bibliothèque nationale de France (BnF) collects and disseminates the entire France documentary heritage.
 BnF has a unique collection of 14 million books, documents, manuscripts, prints, photographs, maps/plans, scores, coins, medals, sound documents, video and multimedia documents, and scenery elements covering all disciplines.
 According to BnF site information, about 150.000 documents are added to its collection yearly which is also supplemented by an access to over three millions documents provided by the digital library, Gallica.
 BnF’s diverse and plenty cultural events made known the library’s outstanding collections: exhibitions, lectures, symposiums, concerts and meetings which take place all the yearlong.

 Full day excursion (30 May 2015) at Monet's home and gardens in Giverny and the Versailles Palace